menicgiulia/NetMedPy/README.md

       cd NetMedPy-main
    ```

-4. Installing the necessary dependencies
+4. Installing the necessary dependencies:

 ##### Option A: working with Conda